 - universally applicable

-- greater planning freedom for tours as any type of ground can be travelled
+- greater freedom to plan tours, as any surface can be driven on

 - offer sufficient comfort